trinker/topicmodels_learning/README.md

 -   Grüen, B. & Hornik, K. (2011). [topicmodels: An R Package for Fitting Topic Models.Software](/articles/Gruen2011.pdf).
     *Journal of Statistical, 40*(13), 1-30.
+-   Mimno, D. & A. Mccallum.
+(2007).
+[Organizing the OCA: learning faceted subjects from a library of digital books](/articles/Mimno2007.pdf).
+In *Joint Conference on Digital Libraries*.
+ACM Press, New York, NY, 376–385.
 -   Ponweiser, M. (2012).
 [Latent Dirichlet Allocation in R (Diploma Thesis)](/articles/Ponweiser2012.pdf).
 Vienna University of Economics and Business, Vienna